CS-5500-SPRING-2025/lab-1-f4nsi/README.md

 #### Q4 (v)
 git log: Print the log, showing all former changes of the repository.
 ### Q5
 A .gitignore file is a file located in the repository's root directory to tell Git which files and directories to ignore when you make a commit.
 It is shared with all other users who clone the repository, commit the .gitignore file in to your repository.
-Its main purpose is to ensure that certain files not tracked by Git remain untracked.
+Its main purpose is to ensure that certain files not tracked by Git remain untracked.<br>
 (source: https://docs.github.com/en/get-started/getting-started-with-git/ignoring-files, https://git-scm.com/docs/gitignore#:~:text=The%20purpose%20of%20gitignore%20files,being%20reintroduced%20in%20later%20commits.)

 ## Task 4: Video Questions (4 marks)